-Willamette Silt - Beneath the topsoil in the hand augers, we encountered stiff to very stiff, moist to dry, brown silt to clayey silt.
+Clayey Silt to Silty Clay - Beneath the topsoil in the hand augers, we encountered stiff to very stiff, moist to wet, brown clayey silt to silty clay.
 The upper several feet of this unit exhibited orange and gray mottling.
-Beyond depths of about 5.5 to 6 feet bgs the borings revealed an increasing amount of clay particles intermixed with the silt.
+All of the explorations terminated in the clayey silt to silty clay unit, at maximum depth of about 5 feet bgs.